liquidbuddha/CosmicGeometryToolkit/README.md

   For Windows users:                            C:\Documents and Settings\User_Account\My Documents\maya\scripts

-3) Using a text editor, modify the following two lines from the lbsToolMenuFull.mel & miniKit.mel file, replacing "User_Account" with the path appropriate for file system.
+3) Using a text editor, modify the following two lines from the lbsToolMenuFull.mel & miniKit.mel files, replacing "User_Account" with the path appropriate for your file system.

 For Mac users, it's a simple name change.
 For Windows users, you may need to add "C:\" and adjust the "/" to "\".